NathanielMA/Drone-Control/README.md

 Within the **Main** tab there are already 45 voice commands uploaded.
 **Note: You'll have to add the same commands to your module!**
+**Each voice command is spoken as it is written in the code without VR**

-Simply define the new voice command here with its respective index
+Simply define the new voice command here with its respective index.
+Here is the list of each voice command that is currently supported.
+There is no need to use a group number when adding in voice commands.
+The purpose of the groups were to to help myself separate and model commands.

 ```
 #define DRONE                     (42)
 #define DISABLE_VR                (43)